3 children, 1 woman found dead after Verdigris standoff

 Several agencies, including Cherokee Nation SWAT, arrived and surrounded the house.

-Investigators said the three children were 10 months old, 6 years old and 11 years old.
+Investigators said one child was under a year old.
+The others were 6 years old and 11 years old.

 Shackleford said officers had been called several times to the house in the past for domestic and mental health calls.